Support available to families

-Created to fight food waste, this app allows you to “rescue magic bags of surplus, unsold food from your favourite shops and restaurants”!
+Created to fight food waste, this app allows you to “save surprise bags of good food at better prices from restaurants and shops near you”!

-Every day, delicious, fresh food goes to waste at cafes, restaurants, hotels, shops and manufacturers – just because it hasn’t sold in time.
+Every day, unsold food goes to waste at your favourite cafes, restaurants, grocery shops and shops – just because it hasn’t sold in time.
 The Too Good To Go app lets you buy and collect this food – at a great price – so it gets eaten instead of wasted.
 You won’t know exactly what’s in your order until you pick it up – it’s all part of the surprise.
 Find out more here.

 Support for energy and water costs